espenfjo/FjoSpidie/README.md

 Run `python fjospidie --url http://www.google.com` to analyse google.com. or run `xvfb-run -a python fjospidie --url http://www.google.com` to run the spider in a xvfb server isntead of the default X11 server.

+To run with suricata you need access to suricatas socket.
+If run through docker you can eg. run:
+`docker run -v /mnt/fjospidie:/mnt/fjospidie -i -t espenfjo/fjospidie:last bash -c "cd /opt/fjospidie; xvfb-run -a python fjospidie --url http://google.no/"`
+This will mount `/mnt/fjospidie` from the host inside your container. `/mnt/fjospidie` needs to contain your Suricata socket.

 Web Interface
 =============